ykshprskyi/Millionaire/README.md

 ## Contact

-If you have any questions or feedback regarding Awesome App, feel free to reach out:
+If you have any questions or feedback, feel free to reach out:

 - Email: ykshprsky@gmail.com
 - Telegram: @ykshprsky